 Again with the costing me money.
 And subscription SMS services are everywhere, so this is one to keep an eye on.
 SMS apps Handcent or Chomp will need this, that makes sense, but what about an app that allows you to edit or take a picture and send it to a friend?
 Yep, it's going to need to send MMS messages, too.
 Same with something like a Mr. T soundboard (I pity the fool!) that lets you send a sound byte.
 If an app is set up for you to share media, you might see this one listed as one of it's permissions.
 If it's not, think twice about installing it.

-Your personal information -- read contact data
+Your personal information — read your contacts

 More scary sounding permissions, but let's think for a minute here.
 Of course any messaging app is going to need this, that makes sense.
 But a home screen contacts widget will need this, too.
 As will apps like Twitter or Foursquare, so you can share tweets or check-in information over e-mail or SMS.
 If an app doesn't have any social aspect, there's no need for this permission.

-Your personal information -- read calendar data, write calendar data
+Your personal information — read calendar events

 Used too often for my tastes, few apps outside of PIM or task management apps need this one.
 If you come across it, carefully consider why the app would need to read (let alone write) to your calendar.
 Most don't.

 The most abused, and least understood permission of them all.
 Some apps need to know if your phone is about to ring.
 Maybe they need to save state (ie freeze what they're doing) for when the incoming call screen pops up, or they need to turn over audio control back to the OS.
-But this is also the one that can read, and send your IMEI and other identifying information back to some random server in Russia or God knows where.
+But this is also the one that can read, and send your IMEI and other identifying information back to some random server on the Internet.
 Often, these unique numbers are needed as piracy control, or to keep track of you without using any more sensitive personal information.
 The issue is when developers use these numbers for things like remembering your preferences for online services or app history.
 Remember the big wallpaper app scare?
 After some investigation, we learned the developer was using your device ID to keep track of your favorite wallpapers on his servers.
 Seemingly harmless, but not the right way to handle it.
 My only advice here is to be sure you trust the developers of the app when you see this one.
 Or take a moment to email them and ask why they need this permission.

 These two are no-brainers.
 If an app needs to know where you are, it has to know where you are.
 If an app gets its revenue from location-based ads, it needs to know where you are.
 If an app has any mapping abilities, it needs to know where you are.
 And finally, if an app tells you information about finding things like businesses, it needs to know where you are.
 If you don't want these apps to know where you are, turn off the location services on your phone and don't install the app.
 If you want an app to tell you where to find cheap gas, you're going to have to let it know where to look.

-Network communication -- full internet access
+Network communication — full network access

 Another permission that we see far too often.
 If an app has no function for you to communicate with anyone else, or any type of downloadable content, this usually means ads.
 To show you ads, the app needs to get them from the Internet.
 If they app you're using is ad-free, has no need to contact the outside world, and doesn't have any type of add-on content, be wary.
 But don't be silly.
 Ask the developer why.
 If he or she tells you, they have nothing to hide.
 If they don't respond, move on.